commercetools/merchant-center-application-kit/components/inject-reducer/README.md

 ## To be deprecated behavior

-At the moment this component also handles registering your plugin and wrapping your plugin code in a `LocalProvider` compnent so that your plugin store only sees the reducer you passed to the component.
+At the moment this component also handles registering your plugin and wrapping your plugin code in a `LocalProvider` component so that your plugin store only sees the reducer you passed to the component.
 As a side effect of this you should only use this component once as the entry point to your plugin.